 Where to Stay

-No more than 45 minutes away from the West Yellowstone entrance, Big Sky Resort in Big Sky, Montana, was an ideal basecamp for our adventure to Yellowstone.
-The resort offers plenty of activities to keep young kiddos busy like a bungee jump and gem stone mining.
+45 minutes from the West Yellowstone entrance, Big Sky Resort in Big Sky, Montana, was an ideal base camp for our adventure to Yellowstone.
+The resort offers plenty of activities to keep young kiddos busy, like a bungee jump and gem stone mining.
 Feeling more adventurous?
-Fly through the forest on the ziplines or challenge yourself with a high ropes course.
+Fly through the forest on the zip lines or challenge yourself with a high ropes course.
 Our family’s favorite activity included the Lone Peak Expedition where we got on a ski lift, rode on a jeep, and finally was whisked away on a tram to reach the summit for magnificent and breathtaking views from above 11,000 feet high.

-Our Wyoming leg of the trip didn’t originally include Thermopolis, but boy were we glad to have stopped by.
-As the hot springs capital of the world, a dip in hot springs which claims to include healing powers is a must.
-Afterwards dig for dinosaurs at the Wyoming Dinosaur Center and come face to face with a supersaurus.
-The ride from Thermopolis to Cheyenne through Wind River Canyon may have been one of the most beautiful drives our entire trip with beautiful vistas and turn offs to take everything in.
+Our Wyoming itinerary didn’t originally include Thermopolis, but boy were we glad to have stopped.
+Deemed the hot springs capital of the world, these hot springs have healing powers so a dip is a must.
+Afterwards dig for dinosaurs at the Wyoming Dinosaur Center and come face to face with a Supersaurus.
+The ride from Thermopolis to Cheyenne through Wind River Canyon may have been one of the most beautiful drives our entire trip, with beautiful vistas and turn offs to take everything in.

-Our next stop was to Wyoming’s state Capital of Cheyenne.
+Our next stop was Wyoming’s state capital of Cheyenne.
 We could only squeeze in a couple of attractions in this Western town, so we thought it would be best to stick to exploring the downtown area.
 We visited the former train depot turned visitor center/museum and took a few photos of the boot sculptures.
 Looking for western wear?
-The Wrangler down the block from the depot will fit your needs from cute cowboy boots to fancy cowboy hats.
-Grab bubble tea or simply tea from Paramount Café, housed in a former theater.
+The Wrangler down the block from the depot will fit your needs, from cute cowboy boots to fancy cowboy hats.
+Grab bubble tea from Paramount Café, housed in a former theater.
 Then, head to Holiday Park where the retired Big Boy Steam Engine calls home.

 See what else you can do in Cheyenne with the family.